hgb-bin-proteomics/MSAnnika_Combine_Results/README.md

   -o PREFIX, --output PREFIX
                         Prefix of the output file(s).
                         Default: None
+-csms, --csms
+                        Only validate CSMs and not crosslinks.
+                        Default: False
+-crosslinks, --crosslinks
+                        Only validate crosslinks and not CSMs.
+                        Default: False
   -h, --help            show this help message and exit --version             show program's version number and exit
 """